Plasmer

-Plasmer was a short-lived 1993 comic book series from Marvel UK, created by Glenn Dakin and Pascual Ferry.
+Plasmer is a character appearing in American comic books published by Marvel Comics.
+The character was created by Glenn Dakin and Pascual Ferry.
+Plasmer was a short-lived 1993 comic book series from Marvel UK.

-Biography
+Fictional character biography

 Plasmer was about a shapeshifting, artificial lifeform created by Doctor Oonagh Mullarkey.
 Dr. Mullarkey used both science and magic to separate the good and evil parts of her personality as a means of increasing her abilities.
 The good parts of her were placed in a formless protoplasm that developed a life of its own, and became the superhero Plasmer.

 Controversy

 Plasmer was the subject of a Marvel lawsuit against Defiant Comics' Plasm due to alleged similarities in name.
 Defiant changed the name to Warriors of Plasm but went bankrupt soon after due to the legal costs.